Strilanc/Strilanc.github.io/_posts/2015-10-08-Make-Generics-Value-Agnostic.md

 By contrast, if you try to allow all nulls *everywhere*, you will find yourself *introducing* corner cases instead of removing them.
 For example, if `String#startsWith` is going to accept a null prefix argument, then you will need to arbitrarily decide whether or not the empty string starts with a null string or not.

-The intuition-pump I use, to decide which side of this treat-null-the-same-vs-ban-it distinction a case falls on, is to imagining non-nullable types being added to Java (though that would be a bit of an engineering miracle to pull off).
+The intuition-pump I use, to decide which side of this treat-null-the-same-vs-ban-it distinction a case falls on, is to imagine non-nullable types being added to Java (though that would be a bit of an engineering miracle to pull off).
 In that magical hypothetical future, I would immediately switch the signature of `String#startsWith`'s prefix argument from `String` to `String!`.
 But, for generic collections, I'd make the opposite decision.

-If you have non-nullable types available, saying `String` starts to mean more than it used to.
+Once you have non-nullable types available, saying `String` starts to mean more than it used to.
 You *could* have said `String!`, but you said `String`.
 You're *asking* for null to be allowed.
 So when `Optional<String>` rejects null, despite you *asking* for null, it seems kind of... backwards.